crazybilly/RepData_PeerAssessment1/PA1_template.md

       )
 ```

-And let's compare the new totals to the old:
+And then compared the new totals to the old with a histogram.
+Below, the blue data is the original histogram and the red figure displays the imputed data.

 ```r
   par(mfrow=c(1,2))